niyukuri/age_mixing_patterns_phylogenetic/README.md

 ### Required software

-  R version 3.4.4

-  In order for the phylo example to work, you need to add the executable tools "Seq-Gen", and "FastTree" to your working directory, as well as the root viral gene sequence (hiv.seq.B.pol.j.fasta).
+  **R version 3.4.4** <www.r-project.org> For statistical computing.
+To Install R, do the following:

+  1. Open an internet browser and go to www.r-project.org.
+  2. Click the "download R" link in the middle of the page under "Getting Started."
+  3. Select a CRAN location (a mirror site) and click the corresponding link.
+  4. Click on the "Download R for ***your OS***" link at the top of the page.

-  Seq-Gen version 1.3.4. <https://github.com/rambaut/Seq-Gen/releases/tag/1.3.4> Simulates viral evolution across a transmission network and produces a sequence alignment.
+  **Seq-Gen version 1.3.4** <https://github.com/rambaut/Seq-Gen/releases/tag/1.3.4> Simulates viral evolution across a transmission network and produces a sequence alignment.
 To install Seq-Gen, do the following:

   1. Visit the following Github repository to download the latest version of Seq-Gen: <https://github.com/rambaut/Seq-Gen/releases/tag/1.3.4>
   2. Click on the "Source Code" zip file to download